 - (d) In November 2016, the University obtained a P150.0 million interest-bearing loan from a local commercial bank for general capital expenditure requirements, including funding of a business acquisition and general corporate funding requirements.
 The principal amount is payable over 21 quarterly payments, with the first principal payment made in May 2018.
 Initial interest payments were made in February and May 2017. - (e) In June 2017, the University obtained a P100.0 million interest-bearing loan from a local commercial bank for general capital expenditure requirements, including funding of a business acquisition and general corporate funding requirements.
 The principal amount is payable over 21 quarterly payments, with the first principal payment made in September 2018.
 Initial interest payments were also made in the same month. - (f) In May 2017, the University obtained a P50.0 million interest-bearing loan from a local commercial bank for general capital expenditure requirements, including funding of a business acquisition and general corporate funding requirements.
-The principal amount is payable upon maturity in January 2018. - In January 2018, this loan was refinanced and was supposed to mature in April 2018, but was further extended until July 2018. - (g) In August 2017, the University obtained a P200.0 million interest-bearing loan from a local commercial bank to fund the University's certain strategic investments and for general corporate funding requirements.
-The principal amount is payable on maturity in January 2018, while interest payments are made monthly. - In January 2018, this loan was refinanced and was supposed to mature in April 2018, but was further extended until July 2018.
-Interest rate increased from 3.50% to 3.75% for the extension period. - (h) In October 2017, the University obtained a P175.0 million interest-bearing loan from a local commercial bank to fund certain investments and for general working capital requirements.
-The principal amount is payable on maturity in January 2018, while interest payments are made monthly. - In January 2018, this loan was refinanced and was supposed to mature in April 2018, but was further extended until July 2018.
-Interest rate increased from 3.50% to 3.75% for the extension period. - (i) In December 2017, the University obtained a P60.0 million interest-bearing loan from a local commercial bank for additional working capital.
+The principal amount is payable upon maturity in January 2018. - This loan was refinanced in January 2018 and in various subsequent dates.
+The new maturity date is on January 2019. - (g) In August 2017, the University obtained a P200.0 million interest-bearing loan from a local commercial bank to fund the University's certain strategic investments and for general corporate funding requirements.
+The principal amount is payable on maturity in January 2018, while interest payments are made monthly. - This loan was refinanced in January 2018 and in various subsequent dates.
+The new maturity date is on January 2019.
+The current interest rate is at 5.5% - (h) In October 2017, the University obtained a P175.0 million interest-bearing loan from a local commercial bank to fund certain investments and for general working capital requirements.
+The principal amount is payable on maturity in January 2018, while interest payments are made monthly. - This loan was refinanced in January 2018 and in various subsequent dates.
+The new maturity date is on January 2019.
+The current interest rate is at 5.5% - (i) In December 2017, the University obtained a P60.0 million interest-bearing loan from a local commercial bank for additional working capital.
 The principal amount is payable on maturity in March 2018, while interest payments are made monthly.
-The loan does not have any significant or restrictive covenants. - In March 2018, the local commercial bank and the University agreed on the extension of the term of the loan with its new maturity on June 2018.
-Interest rate is increased from 3.75% to 4.0% for the extension period.
+The loan does not have any significant or restrictive covenants. - The local commercial bank and the University agreed on the extension of the term of the loan with its new maturity on December 2018.
+Interest rate is increased to 5.8% for the extension period.

-- (j) In March 2018, the University obtained an P80.0 million interest-bearing loan from a local commercial bank for additional working capital.
+- (j) In March 2018, the University obtained a P80.0 million interest-bearing loan from a local commercial bank for additional working capital.
 The principal amount is payable on maturity in June 2018, while interest payments are made monthly.
 The loan does not have any significant or restrictive covenants. - (k) In April 2018, the University obtained a P100.0 million interest-bearing loan from a local commercial bank for additional working capital.
 The principal amount is payable on maturity in July 2018, while interest payments are made monthly.
-The loan does not have any significant or restrictive covenants. - (l) In May 2018, RCI obtained an P80.0 million interest-bearing loan from a local commercial bank due on August 28, 2018 with an interest rate of 4.0% per annum. - (m) In April 2018, RCI signed a promissory note with a local commercial bank in which RCI availed a P70.0 million unsecured term loan due on July 12, 2018 with an interest rate of 4.0% per annum.
+The loan does not have any significant or restrictive covenants. - (l) In May 2018, RCI obtained a P80.0 million interest-bearing loan from a local commercial bank with an interest rate of 4.0% per annum. - (m) In April 2018, RCI signed a promissory note with a local commercial bank in which RCI availed a P70.0 million unsecured term loan with an interest rate of 4.0% per annum.
 This loan was availed as a drawdown from FEU's existing credit line.